 Note 1: The fair values of listed securities are based on the bid prices quoted in active markets in Hong Kong.

-Note 2: The above unlisted investments were bond investment products issued by a listed company.
+Note 2: The above listed debt instrument were bond investment products issued by a listed company.
 They were mandatorily classified as financial assets at FVTPL as their purpose is holding for trade.

 23. BANK BALANCES AND CASH